denisidoro/navi/README.md

 ### Submitting cheatsheets

-Feel free to fork this project and open a PR for me to include your contributions.
+Feel free to open a PR on https://github.com/denisidoro/cheats for me to include your contributions.

 Cheatsheet syntax
 -----------------